-Hello, my name is Ethan Poole.
-I am a Ph.D. candidate in linguistics at the University of Massachusetts Amherst.
-My research interests lie in syntax, semantics, and the syntax-semantics interface.
+Welcome!
+I am an Assistant Adjunct Professor in Linguistics at the University of California, Los Angeles.
+I specialize in syntax, semantics, and the syntax-semantics interface.

-With my wonderful collaborators, I have also worked on tough-constructions with, NPIs from an experimental perspective with , and Hindi-Urdu binding with .
+In addition to my dissertation research, I have worked on case assignment (particularly in Finnish), the nature of grammatical functions, quirky subjects, and implicit arguments.
+With collaborators, I have also worked on tough-constructions with, NPIs from an experimental perspective with , and Hindi-Urdu binding with .